BOARD POLICY No. 4210

 The term “dangerous weapons” under state law includes:

-- Any device commonly known as “nun-chu-ka sticks,” consisting of two or more length of wood, metal, plastic, or similar substance connected with wire, rope, or other means;
+• Any device commonly known as “nunchaku sticks,” consisting of two or more length of wood, metal, plastic, or similar substance connected with wire, rope, or other means;

-- Any device, object, or instrument which is used or intended to be used as a weapon with the intent to injure a person by an electric shock, charge, or impulse;
+• Any device, object, or instrument that is used or intended to be used as a weapon with the intent to injure a person by an electric shock, charge, or impulse;

-- Any knife with a blade which is automatically released by a spring mechanism or other mechanical device;
+o Any knife with a blade that is automatically released by a spring mechanism or other mechanical device;

-- Any knife having a blade which opens, or falls or is ejected into position by the force of gravity, or by outward, downward, or centrifugal thrust or movement; and
+o Any knife having a blade that opens, or falls or is ejected into position by the force of gravity, or by outward, downward, or centrifugal thrust or movement; and